vladissta/Python_BI_2022/virtual_environment_research/README.md

 ### Problem with auto-activation of conda virtual environment

-Initially, we recommend to check if you work in some virtual environment by default Sometimes when you launch a terminal, it _automatically activates_ virtual environment
+Initially, we recommend to check if you work in some virtual environment by default Sometimes when you launch a Terminal, it _automatically activates_ virtual environment
 It often happens if you earlier worked with such package manager as **conda**.

-When you launch the terminal this situation often looks like this:
+When you launch the Terminal this situation often looks like this:
 > (base) Name_of_machine:~ username$

 The word `base` in brackets means you work in virtual environment named _base_

-To turn off automatic activation of virtual environment in conda you can open terminal and run the following command
+To turn off automatic activation of virtual environment in conda you can run the following command

 ```commandline
 conda config --set auto_activate_base false
 ```

-Then you can relaunch terminal or run the following command to deactivate conda virtual environment:
+Then you can relaunch Terminal or run the following command to deactivate conda virtual environment:

 ```commandline
 conda deactivate